arslan2k12/Household-Power-Consumption-Analysis-and-Forecasting/README.md

 Neural Networks (RNN) with Long Short Term Memory (LSTM) neurons (also known as LSTM networks) as well as Support Vector Regression with Gaussian kernel.
 We evaluate their performance using Normalized Root Mean Square Error (NRMSE) metric.

-We use Low Carbon London (LCL) project dataset available from UK Data Service, London weather dataset from Dark Sky API, and UK bank holidays data from GOV.UK.
+Dataset: We used Low Carbon London (LCL) project dataset available from UK Data Service, London weather dataset from Dark Sky API, and UK bank holidays data from GOV.UK.